 Biographical Information

 He was used almost entirely as a reliever in his one year with the Reds, 1963.
-On April 21 of that year, he set an NL record by balking three times in one inning.
+On April 21st of that year, he set a National League record by balking three times in one inning.
 Bob Shaw broke that record less than one month later when he balked five times in one inning.
 Overall, Owens posted an ERA of 5.31 in 19 games that year, three of them started.
-In December of that year, the Astros took him in the 1963 Rule V Draft.
+In December of that year, the Houston Colt .45s took him in the 1963 Rule V Draft.

-He spent the final four seasons of his career with the Astros.
+He spent the final four seasons of his career with Houston.
 He was used almost entirely as a reliever for them, pitching in a total of 148 games with them and starting only 11 (all in 1964).
 He even led the team in relief appearances in 1965 with 50, the first season theu were known as the "Astros".